oktadev/okta-smartfhir-docs/README.md

 2. App determines authz endpoints from metadata.

-3. App opens the /authorize proxy endpoint.
+3. App opens the /smart/authorize endpoint.

-4. Authorize proxy caches original request and performs authz with patient picker app instead.
+4. Authorize proxy caches original request in a signed cookie, and performs authz with patient picker app instead.

 5. User logs in with Okta.

-6. User is brought to the patient picker app.
-The Okta API is used to retrieve SMART client and scope details.
+6. User is brought to the patient picker app The patient picker app will retrieve the originial authorize request details from the signed cookie.
+The Okta API is then used to retrieve SMART client and scope details.
+These 2 sets of details are used to render the consent screen

 7. Selected patient and approved scopes are combined with original request details and sent to Okta in a new /authorize request.
 Consent is sent alongside the parameters in a signed JWT using the "state" parameter.​

 8. Okta calls a token hook to validate the signed consent JWT and to insert the selected patient into the access token.​

 9. Okta returns authorization code to the callback proxy.
 The callback proxy validates the state parameter (the signed JWT).
-The callback proxy then retrieves the original OAuth2 state sent by the SMART app.
+The callback proxy then retrieves the original OAuth2 state sent by the SMART app (this value has been stored in the signed cookie made in step 4).

 10. The user is sent to the OAuth2 callback url of the app, with authorization code and original state.​

 11. App calls the /token proxy to obtain an access token.​

-12.  /token proxy obtains the token from Okta, using a private key to perform client authentication (public apps), or by forwarding client id/secret (confidential apps).
+12.  /token proxy obtains the token from Okta passing along any client authentication (including PKCE) that the client sends in.

 13. If Okta returns a refresh token to the /token proxy, the id of the refresh token, as well as any selected patient id are then stored in the launch response cache to be replayed again at refresh time.